subquery/documentation/docs/faqs/faqs.md

 # Frequently Asked Questions

-# Migrating to version 3.0 of the SubQuery SDK
+## Migrating to version 3.0 of the SubQuery SDK

+Version 3.0 adds some major improvements to SubQuery's SDK that have been requested and developed in partnership with key customers in the SubQuery ecosystem.

+## Changes to tsconfig

 Firstly, we have moved some components to a new `subql-core` library (`logger` and others).
 You will need to update your `tsconfig.json` to look like the following: